nical/misc/parasol/README.md

 Rayon is quite good, there are plenty of reasons to use it over this crate:

+ - This crate is a work in progress (no panic handling, woops!).
+Rayon has been around for a while and works quite well.
  - Rayon is fine tuned for different types of workloads (typically very long ones, I suspect).
 In doubt, just try both crates and see which works better for your particular workloads.
  - Rayon reduces latency at the cost of spending more CPU cycles spinning.
 This crates avoids spinning which means worker threads go sleep as soon as they don't have anything to do.
 The extra latency comes from waking them back up.
  - Rayon has a very nice API with lots of functionality.
 This crate is designed around the set of particular workloads I am currently trying to optimize so it's API is not nearly as nice and rich for other use cases.
- - Rayon has been around for a while, it works quite well.
-This crate has yet to stand the test of time.
+ - Rayon is a pretty cool name.

 ## Should this be an async executor?

 I don't know.
 Maybe?
 What I'm trying to optimize at the moment doesn't use async code so I might look into that later.